FurcyPin/bigquery-frame/README.md

 - Added new method `DataFrame.show_string` that returns the string resulting from `DataFrame.show` without printing it
 - Added new method `DataFrame.transform` that provides a concise syntax for chaining custom transformations.
+- `functions.array_agg` now support passing multiple columns in the order_by argument.

 Breaking changes: